Our holiday guide to Kirkcudbright, an artists' town in Dumfries & Galloway

 Events in Kirkcudbright

-The Kirkcudbright website is very informative about all these events and what the town has to offer, DGWGO is also another useful link to find out what is going on around the region and lists events such as the popular farmers' and producers' market on the 4th Sunday of each month, March - December, 11am-3pm.
+The Kirkcudbright website is very informative about all these events and lists the dates and times.
+The popular farmers' and producers' market on the 4th Sunday of each month, March - December, 11am-3pm.

 The historic Kirkcudbright castle site